tvjsx/trading-vue-js/docs/api/SCRIPTS.md

 ## Meta constants

-Some useful info is avalible through the following constants:
+Some useful info is available through the following constants:

 ```js
 t // current timestamp